bekk/react-native-workshop/README.md

 ##5.
 Edit messages

-Reuse `NewMessage`component to support edit.
-You can decide which way you want to trigger editing.
+Reuse `NewMessage` component to support editing.
+Trigger editing on long press.
-* Long press.
-* Swipe gesture (hardcore).

 You'll need to implement an action, reducer and network functionality for edit message.
 Here are some tips:
 * Extend `actions/actions.js` with a edit message function that dispatches an edit action.